kirsralk/README-Generator/README.md

 ### Step 3: Install Inquirer

-Install the additional NPM package Inquirer by running the command "npm install inquierer" in your terminal.
+Install the additional NPM package Inquirer by running the command "npm install inquirer" in your terminal.

 This will install additional node_module files and package-lock.json.